 How to Avoid Relapse

-Drug addiction is a disease.
-Making the decision to stop using drugs once addiction has developed is not an easy task.
-It takes time, patience and practice.
+How do you avoid relapse?
+Drug addiction is a disease, so making the decision to stop using drugs once addiction has developed is not an easy task.
+It takes time, patience, and practice.
 As with any disease, such as hypertension, it is possible to relapse.
-When a drug addict who has reached their goal of sobriety uses drugs, they have relapsed.
-This does not mean that they are a failure or that their stint in rehab didn’t work.
-It simply means that the symptoms of their disease have reappeared and adjustments need to be made to their treatment model.
+This does not mean that they are a failure or that their stint in rehab didn’t work, it simply means that the symptoms of their disease have reappeared and adjustments need to be made to their treatment model.

 Methods for Avoiding Relapse